What is Sharia Law?

 Critics of Islam point to some aspects of the shariah’s penal code—for example,cutting the hand of a thief, stoning for adultery, and execution for rapists—as being too harsh.

-- Only a tiny portion of the sharia’s specific laws are about punishments.
-Yet people are not informed about what the rest of shariah covers.
-This would be like setting aside the U.S.Constitution, Declaration of Independence, most of the U.S. legal system, and all of America’s cherished values and telling a man from Mars that the U.S. isjust about lethal injection and the life-in-prison sentence!
+- Only a tiny portion of the sharia’s specific laws are about punishments, however this is not how it is portrayed.
+This would be like setting aside the U.S.Constitution, Declaration of Independence, most of the U.S. legal system, and all of America’s cherished values and telling a man from Mars that the U.S. is just about lethal injection and the life-in-prison sentence!

 So sins done in private are not subject to legal punishment.
 The shariahsimply tries to scare people away from doing such things publically.